 Look for "eCampus Undergraduate Tuition."

 For Graduate Programs, please visit: https://www.ohio.edu/bursar/graduate-tuition

 Look for "Graduate Programs with Differential Tuition" and then select "Patton College of Education."
-You can choose the program you are interested in pursing.
-All fees that are listed exclude the cost of materials.
+You can choose the program you are interested in pursuing.
+Please note: all fees that are listed exclude the cost of materials.